 Has this new training changed the way you think about healthcare management?

 It’s doing two things.
 First, it’s opening my mind to a world that was unknown to me — finance, valuations, microeconomics.
-These are things they don’t teach you at medical school.
+These are things they don’t teach you in medical school.
 There, the thinking is convergent, since you are trying to find the right diagnosis from a variety of symptoms, whereas in business school the process is opposite: from a problem, you need to creatively look for solutions, which is a fascinating mind-shifting exercise.
 As a clinician, I have been working inside a hospital environment, treating patients.
 I could not see the operations in the back or the decision-making that happens above and beyond my position.
 That’s the space where you can do the most meaningful change.
 Once the design of the healthcare system is right, the rest of the pieces fall naturally into place.

 And second, I want to bring into the [Slovenian] system the element of choice, where you can choose one hospital over another based on actual data about their quality of care.
 Some are better than others, but we don’t publish statistics of quality in hospitals.
 We measure some of it; we don’t publish it.
 I feel it’s our duty to offer them a way to compare.
 By comparing, they can vote with their feet and go to the place that has the better treatment outcomes.
 By doing that, we create an environment where everybody is trying to improve the quality of care instead of maintaining a lethargic belief that healthcare institutions are all equal, which inevitably leads to stagnation.